-In the fund financial statements governmental funds recognize bond premiums and discounts during the current period.
+In the fund financial statements, governmental funds recognize bond premiums and discounts during the current period.
 The face amount of the debt issued is reported as other financing sources.
 Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from actual debt proceeds received, are reported as debt service expenditures.
+Debt principal payments are reported as debt service expenditures.